LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/accessingdata.rst

 .. sourcecode:: bash

-   $ dotnet ef migrations update
+   $ dotnet ef database update

 This command will apply the changes to the database.
 To verify the changes, open MySQL Workbench and notice that there is now an ``Events`` table with columns corresponding to the properties of our class.